Universities across the nation and even federal agencies have experienced the tragedy

 Guiding Principles for Biosafety Governance

 The White House National Security Council (NSC) tasked the Federal Experts Security Advisory Panel (FESAP) to make recommendations to optimize biosafety oversight and identify regulatory changes to improve biosafety.
 The FESAP published the Guiding Principles for Biosafety Governance [pdf] report to assist institutions in ensuring compliance with federal requirements and fostering a culture of responsibility for biosafety and biosecurity.
-These principles and practices are intended to promote robust programs of oversight and to ensure that all those at the institution are aware of their responsibilities for compliance with biosafety requirements and the importance of upholding a strong culture of biosafety within the research community.
+These principles and practices are intended to promote robust programs of oversight and to ensure that all institutional stakeholders are aware of their responsibilities for compliance with biosafety requirements and the importance of upholding a strong culture of biosafety within the research community.
 The FESAP included the following guiding principles and best practices for ensuring institutions have an appropriate organizational and governance structure to ensure compliance with biosafety regulations and guidelines:

 - Establish formal, written policies and standard operating procedures for biosafety and biosecurity oversight to ensure compliance with Federal regulations and guidelines.
 Review these policies and standard operating procedures frequently.